equinor/neqsimhome/README.md

 The original NeqSim web page is hosted at [NTNU](http://folk.ntnu.no/solbraa/neqsim/NeqSim.htm)

 ## NeqSim project in GitHub
 The NeqSim library is written in the Java programming language.
-The source code and library releases are hosted in GitHub
+The source code and libraries are hosted in GitHub

 * [NeqSim Java](https://github.com/equinor/neqsim)

 ## NeqSim toolboxes in GitHub
 NeqSim toolboxes are avalable via GitHub for alternative programming languages.
-See the project wiki pages for how to use the tools.

 * [NeqSim Matlab](https://github.com/equinor/neqsimmatlab)
 * [NeqSim Python](https://github.com/equinor/neqsimpython)